ericqweinstein/ruumba/README.md

     - '**/*.erb'
 ```

-You can then disable `.rb` extension auto-append and use your config file:
+You can then disable the `.rb` extension auto-append and use your config file:

 ```bash
 λ ruumba -D -e app/views -c .ruumba.yml
 ```

-Since Ruumba rewrites new files form `.erb` files contents, some formatting cops
+Since Ruumba rewrites new files from `.erb` files contents, some formatting cops
-cannot apply, you can disable them in your Ruumba file:
+cannot apply.
+You can disable them in your Ruumba config file:

 ```yaml
 Style/FrozenStringLiteralComment: